deepnetworkgmbh/joseki/PRODUCTOVERVIEW.md

 The product needs read-only access to targets to be scanned (cloud-vendor and/or kubernetes APIs).
 Scanners have each their own configuration.
 They can be enabled or disabled based on needs.

-The product `frontend` is a SPA that runs on the browser.
+The product `frontend` is a Single Page Application (SPA) that runs on the browser.
 The `backend` exposes a set of APIs that are designed to be consumed by the UI.
 Currently, the APIs are not meant to be used by other developers.

 The installation requires system or platform engineer who understands system topology and security implications of installed components.
 However, the end-product (web-interface) could be used by any team members: dev/ops/dev-ops teams, security experts, and management.

 ## Roadmap

 ### V1 - Initial Release

 - Scanner Types:
   - Container Image vulnerabilities scanner [trivy](https://github.com/aquasecurity/trivy)
   - Kubernetes objects validator [polaris](https://github.com/FairwindsOps/polaris)